DEMCON/libstored/README.md

 - There are sufficient hooks by the store to implement an application-specific synchronization method, other than the Embedded Debugger.
 - All code is normal C++, there are no platform-dependent constructs used.
-  Therefore, all platforms are (soon) supported (Windows/Linux/Mac/bare metal/x86/ARM/gcc/clang).
+  Therefore, all platforms are supported (Windows/Linux/Mac/bare metal/x86/ARM/gcc/clang/MSVC).

 Have a look in the `examples` directory for further in-depth reading.